WangZesen/scalable-data-project/README.md

 pip install decent-dp
 ```

+> [!NOTE]
+> The wrapper library of decentralized training is packed as a Python library, and the source code is available at [Github](https://github.com/WangZesen/Decent-DP).

 One has to login to wandb for uploading the training/testing statistics before runing the experiments ([detailed instruction](https://docs.wandb.ai/quickstart/)).
 ```
 wandb login